Aryankpoor/Vorizon---e-commerce-site/instructions.md

 When a pull request is made a comment must be added to both the code and the pull request about the changes made.
 If the pull request does not adhere to the rules of contributions and the guidelines it will be marked as invalid.
 Make sure you don't make that mistake.

 ## Changes to Readme
 To make changes to the readme a copy of the new readme code must be attached to the pull request .
 The new readme will be reviewed .
 If there are no problems the pull request will be merged.
 Or if there are any changes to be made in the new readme they will be told.
-All others will be markedd as invalid.
+All others will be marked as invalid.

 #### This repository also follows the common community guidelines followed by other open-source repositories.